 The RTA and DuPage County Water Commission impose the maximum rates allowed.
 The Madison County Metro East Transit District imposes 0.25%, and the St. Clair County Metro East Transit District 0.75%.
-The Department of Revenue collects these local taxes along with the 6.25% statewide tax.
+Madison and St. Clair counties also impose the Metro-East Park and Recreation District tax at 0.1%.
+The Department of Revenue collects these local taxes on top of the 6.25% statewide tax.

 The Illinois Municipal Code authorizes non-home-rule municipalities by referendum to tax sales, except of food and drugs, for public infrastructure and/or property tax relief at rates of 0.25%, 0.5%, 0.75%, or 1.0%.
-If such a tax is approved on or after July 14, 2010, the proceeds may also be used for municipal operations until December 31, 2015.
-The Illinois Department of Revenue collects those taxes for the municipalities that impose them (65 ILCS 5/8-11-1.1 and 5/8-11-1.3).
-Over 100 municipalities impose such taxes.
+If such a tax is approved on or after July 14, 2010, the proceeds may also be used for municipal operations through 2020.
+The Illinois Department of Revenue collects those taxes for the municipalities that impose them.
+(65 ILCS 5/8-11-1.1 and 5/8-11-1.3) Over 115 municipalities impose such taxes.
 A provision intended specifically for East Peoria allows it to impose a sales tax in 0.25% increments (65 ILCS 5/8-11-1.6); it imposes 1.25%.

 Any county by referendum may impose a sales tax, except on food and drugs, for public safety, public facility, or transportation purposes in 0.25% increments.
-The Illinois Department of Revenue collects those taxes (55 ILCS 5/5-1006.5).
-At least 35 counties impose them.
+The Illinois Department of Revenue collects those taxes.
+(55 ILCS 5/5-1006.5) At least 39 counties impose them.

 Any county (except Cook) by referendum may impose a sales tax in 0.25% increments up to 1%, except on food and drugs, for school facility purposes.
-Eight counties impose the tax at a 1% rate; Jo Daviess County's rate is 0.5%.
+Seventeen counties impose the tax at a 1% rate; Jo Daviess County's rate is 0.5%.
 The Illinois Department of Revenue collects such taxes.
 (55 ILCS 5/5-1006.7)